 Grade 5 standard in an instrument is required as a minimum in the first year, rising to a minimum of grade 7 in the second year.

-A qualification in music is required such as grade B in GCSE, a distinction in BTEC level 2 (where music theory has been an element) or grade 5 in music theory.
+A qualification in music is required such as grade 6 in GCSE, a distinction in BTEC level 2 (where music theory has been an element) or grade 5 in music theory.

 Candidates will also be required to write essays as part of musical analysis so a grade 5 in English will be required, in addition to the general entry requirements.

-The course is assessed by a combination of coursework and an exam at the end of the year.
-Throughout the year progress will be checked by tests, essays and theory worksheets as well as performances.
+The course is assessed by a combination of coursework, both composition and performance based, and an exam at the end of the year.
+Throughout the year progress will be checked by regular test, essays, theory worksheets as well as short performances.

 You are required to bring your own instrument to lessons when requested to do so and purchase your own pieces to perform.